NielsRogge/rasa-chatbot/README.md

 # Rasa-chatbot
+This repository contains all code for a website and associated chatbot I built.
+The chatbot is made using [Rasa](https://rasa.com/), an open-source machine learning framework for conversational AI.
+To use the Rasa chatbot on the website, a widget is used from [this Github repository](by https://github.com/botfront/rasa-webchat).

 There are 3 things which need to be run in a command prompt in order to view the website and associated chatbot in a web browser:
 - Rasa models